Ever since coming back from Korea, people keep asking me the same question:

 The Cities

-Osaka just feels louder, but in a good way.
-You’ve got signs calling out, grills sizzling, and people laughing around those standing tables.
-Dotonbori is bright and kind of chaotic with all the neon, but somehow it still feels relaxed.
-If Tokyo feels like a bunch of different worlds stacked together, Osaka feels more like one big shared room where everyone’s eating, chatting, and staying longer than they meant to.
+Osaka has a completely different energy.
+It’s louder, but in the best way.
+You’ve got neon signs everywhere, the sound of grills sizzling, and people laughing around standing tables.
+Dotonbori is bright and a little chaotic, but somehow it still feels relaxed.
+If Tokyo feels like a bunch of different worlds stacked together, Osaka feels like one big shared room where everyone’s eating, chatting, and staying longer than they planned.

-Kyoto slows everything down without asking.
-You turn a corner and it shifts completely, wooden streets, stone paths, sliding doors, and temple bells you can hear but not quite locate.
-Mornings feel especially right here.
-Soft light, quiet footsteps on gravel, tea that feels like it belongs to another time.
-Kyoto doesn’t really rush you.
-It just sets the pace and lets you decide if you’re going to match it.
+Kyoto slows everything down without even trying.
+You turn a corner, and everything changes, wooden streets, stone paths, sliding doors, and temple bells you can hear but can’t quite place.
+Kyoto never rushes you.
+It simply sets the pace and lets you decide whether you want to slow down with it.

 Nature and Landscapes